<img src="https://secure.leadforensics.com/77233.png" alt="" style="display:none;">

 Hydrogen Color Spectrum

 Green Hydrogen is produced with no harmful greenhouse gas emissions and is made by using electricity from surplus renewable energy sources, such as solar and wind power.
 This surplus electricity splits water into hydrogen and oxygen, emitting zero carbon dioxide in electrolysis.
-Green hydrogen is ideal due to its environmentally friendly nature, but it currently only makes up a small percentage of the overall hydrogen available.
-This is because of the high cost of production and the limited amount of surplus renewable energy.
+By using surplus renewable energy during low demand periods, green hydrogen production balances the grid and stores excess energy, enhancing the energy system's flexibility and reliability.
+Currently, green hydrogen represents a small percentage of total hydrogen production.

 Blue hydrogen, also known as decarbonised hydrogen, is primarily produced from natural gas using a process called steam reforming (either by Steam Methane Reforming (SMR) or Auto Thermal Reforming (ATR)).
 When natural gas and very hot steam are mixed together, hydrogen and carbon dioxide get separated.
 The carbon dioxide is then captured and stored safely, but the hydrogen is transported as a fuel gas.

 Grey hydrogen is produced using the same process as Blue Hydrogen: steam reforming.
-Instead of capturing the carbon dioxide it is released into the atmosphere.
+Instead of capturing the carbon dioxide it is released into the atmosphere and is currently the most prevalent form of hydrogen production.

 Industrial H2 detection, hazards and sources